adobe/helix-home/architecture.md

 In very small organizations the act of publishing is more of a hurdle than really desired, especially when it comes to quick iterations.

+# Assets

+Binary assets can either be in an:

+* _internal DAM_: included in the git content repository itself, often in a dedicated subfolder `assets`, and linked as relative paths in markdown
+* _external DAM_: stored by some full fledged asset management solution or Dropbox-like drive, in which case they are referenced by some kind of URL

+In both cases, a delivery compatible raster image (jpeg or png) or servable binary has to be provided by the DAM.
+Meaning Helix would not be responsible for turning a PSD into a JPEG. _Delivery compatible_ means the CDN (Fastly) can handle it and apply resize, crop and other dynamic & responsive operations for the final delivery.

+The DAM would also provide metadata such as crop coordinates, alt texts, etc. through sidecar files or an API.

 # Open Questions

 - What is the .md of something like an adobe.com website going to look like?
 Can we keep it still readable?